-Botulism usually can be spread in three different ways.
+Botulism usually can be spread in two other ways.
 These include:

 Symptoms of Botulism poisoning have a fairly quick onset.
 Someone who has been exposed to the bacteria will usually begin to show symptoms within 18 to 36 hours.
 The timeline in some individuals can extend to 6 hours and as late as 10 days after exposure.

 The symptoms of Botulism poisoning include: